Anne Traum: Federal judicial service

+Expired nomination to district court under Obama

 On April 28, 2016, President Barack Obama nominated Traum to serve as a United States district judge of the United States District Court for the District of Nevada, to the seat vacated by Judge Robert Clive Jones, who assumed senior status on February 1, 2016.
 Her nomination expired on January 3, 2017, with the end of the 114th Congress.

+Renomination to district court under Biden

-On November 3, 2021, President Biden nominated Traum to the district court bench.
-After her nomination was returned to the President on January 3, 2022, under Rule XXXI, Paragraph 6 of the United States Senate; she was later renominated the same day.
+On November 3, 2021, President Joe Biden announced his intent to nominate Traum to serve as a United States district judge of the United States District Court for the District of Nevada.
+On December 15, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
+The confirmation hearings were particularly contentious when Senator John Kennedy of Louisiana asked her nine separate times whether criminal misbehavior should be forgiven in the name of social justice, without receiving a direct yes or no response.
+On January 3, 2022, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was later renominated the same day.
 On January 20, 2022, her nomination was reported out of committee by a 12–10 vote.
 On March 16, 2022, the Senate invoked cloture on her nomination by a 52–45 vote.
 On March 23, 2022, her nomination was confirmed by a 49–47 vote.
 She received her judicial commission on April 7, 2022.